AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXWrapper/_ctor.md

 CAEXWrapper Constructor
 =======================
-AutomationML 2.1 APIA new CAEXWrapper instance is constructed to wrap the provided XML element.
+A new CAEXWrapper instance is constructed to wrap the provided XML element.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)